yulia-petrova/yulia-petrova.github.io/content/teaching/proofs/index.md

 ##### Join the course group in Telegram: [link](https://t.me/+IMAGbpjBPU03NTEy)

 ##### Talks:
+The aim of the course is to enjoy the beauty of mathematical proofs in different areas: number theory, algebra, analysis etc. The main sourse of inspiration is THE BOOK by M. Aigner, G. Ziegler ``Proofs from the BOOK'', but as course go on we can find more interesting mathematical stories to tell.
+The idea is that students choose their favorite topic and give a prosentation on it.
+Here is the list of the talks that we succeded to do this semester.

 {.table .table-striped}
 |              <h5>Date</h5>          | <h5>Speaker</h5>   | <h5>Title</h5>   |
 |:------------------------------------|:----|:----|:----|